NM2/smartie-doc/index.md

 From this area, the user can define a list of metrics to be exported at the end of the campaign using the available filters:

 *   **Name**: name for the exported metric
-*   **Function**: function to use to aggregate the outputs in one single metric. (e.g. average of the outputs produced by each run of an experiment)
-*   **Parameter**: the platform reports a set of statistics for every experiment output (e.g. max, min, mean).
-This field selects which parameter has to be exported
-*   **Metric ID**: unique ID of the metric to export
-*   **Experiment ID**: in case a metric is returned in output by multiple experiments in the campaign, the user can decide to isolate the results reported by the runs of a single experiment
+*    **Experiment ID**: the user can decide to isolate the results reported by the runs of a single experiment within the set of selected experiments
-*   **Output number**: if an experiment returns more outputs of the same type, it is possible to select only one of them using the number of the output
+*   **Metric ID**: metric to export in the results between those produced by the selected experiment
 *   **Delete**: it deletes the current selection

 #### **Experiments list**